xiix0/scam/README.md

-The smallest worm will turn being trodden on.
+This was the most unkindest cut of all.
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "Julius Caesar"